The Pittsboro Farmers' Market only allows farmers

 butters, quality fragrances and essential oils, local goat's milk and

 natural rainwater collected right in her Chatham County backyard.

 Our Daily Bread, Carthage, Kim Wands

-A variety of yeast breads (white flour based and fresh milled
+A variety of yeast breads (white flour based and fresh

 whole wheat based), muffins, scones, granolas, cinnamon rolls, dinner